Monocytes are a type of white blood cell that comes from bone marrow. They can become either macrophage cells or dendritic cells.

 In addition to monocytes, your blood contains other types of white blood cells, all of which help fight off infections and protect you from disease.
 The types of white blood cells fall into two main groups: granulocytes and mononuclear cells.

-These granulocytes make up the majority of white blood cells in the body — as much as 70 percent.
-Neutrophils fight against all kinds of infection and are the first white blood cells to respond to inflammation anywhere in the body.
+These granulocytes make up the majority of white blood cells in the body — up to 70 percent of them.
+Neutrophils fight against infection and are the first white blood cells to respond to inflammation anywhere in the body.

 These are also granulocytes and represent less than 3 percent of your white blood cells.
 But they can increase that percentage if you’re fighting off an allergy.
 They also increase their numbers when a parasite is detected.